Not-Bot9/todoapp-deployed/README.md

-# todoapp-deployed
+# Deployed to-do app
 A very basic to-do app for testing and learning the deployment process on Google Cloud

 Here’s a clean, minimal **README.md** you can put in your GitHub repo for the to-do app.
 It explains the app, the Cloud Run deployment steps (with the same commands you ran), and gives extra context for teammates who may be new to Google Cloud.

 ---

-# 📝 To-Do App — Google Cloud Run Deployment Demo
+# To-Do App — Google Cloud Run Deployment Demo

 This is a very simple Flask to-do application designed to demonstrate how to **containerize** and **deploy** an app to **Google Cloud Run**.
 It doesn’t use any databases — all notes exist only in memory during runtime.